BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 * **Flexible Mint Options** - Multiple independent mints can operate, allowing users to choose mints based on their reputation, fees, and other preferences.
 This decentralization reduces reliance on a single entity.

-**Reduced Trust Assumptions** - While users deposit funds with a mint, the design minimizes the level of trust required compared to traditional custodial wallets.
+* **Reduced Trust Assumptions** - While users deposit funds with a mint, the design minimizes the level of trust required compared to traditional custodial wallets.
 The mint does not have access to user transaction data or balances.

 ## Ecash compared to custodial lightning

-{% include tip/open.html color="blue" icon="info" label="Ecash tip" %}

-Include a graphic that compares ecash to custodial lightning.

-{% include tip/close.html %}

-The Problems With Custodial Lightning
+The Problems With Custodial Lightning and how ecash improves custodians on bitcoin.

 <div class="nodes -full-width" markdown="1">
    <table>